-Beneath the data switches is a row of 10 function switches.
+In addition to the data switches, there are a number of function switches.
 These switches are spring loaded.
 When pushed up, they perform the function labeled above the switch, and when pushed down, they perform the function labeled below the switch.
 When released, these switches return to a neutral "off" position.
 The switches and their functions are explained below.